keisersoze/matrix_cpp/README.md

 ### Iterators
 We implemented two forward iterators: row iterator and column iterator.
-They have a shared pointer to a matrix and two integer for the current row and columns; they get a reference to the matrix elements.
+They have a shared pointer to a `matrix_impl <E>` and two integer for the current row and columns.
 They overload the operators:

 ``` c++